 You can read the FMCSA's extra guidance here.
 Check out questions 3 through 5.

-Three Steps to Claiming Adverse Conditions in the BIT ELD App
+Three Steps to Claiming Adverse Conditions in the Blue Ink Tech App

-The BIT ELD app makes it easy to claim the Adverse Conditions exception.
+The Blue Ink Tech App makes it easy to claim the Adverse Conditions exception.
 For your safety, you can't navigate the app while driving, but once you get to a safe place you can follow these steps:

 - Tap the green plus sign in the bottom-right of the Hours of Service screen, then choose Adverse Conditions from the menu options (the blue circle with +2h).